Carisoprodol (Soma) versus Other Muscle Relaxants

 In a trial of cyclobenzaprine versus carisoprodol in patients with acute back pain and spasms there were no significant differences for pain, muscle stiffness, activity impairment, sleep impairment, tension, or relief scores compared to baseline.
 In this head-to-head trial dry mouth was more frequent with cyclobenzaprine (38% vs. 10%) and dizziness less frequent (8% vs. 26%).
 Withdrawal rates due to adverse events were equal (8%) (3).

-The first RCT (80 people) found that carisoprodol significantly increased overall improvement compared with diazepam but found no significant difference in pain at 7 days (improvement rated as very good or excellent; 70% with carisoprodol versus 45% with diazepam; pain on 100 mm visual analogue scale: 58 mm with carisoprodol versus 48 mm with diazepam; P values not reported in the review)
+The first randomized controlled trial of 80 people found that carisoprodol significantly increased overall improvement compared with diazepam but found no significant difference in pain at 7 days (improvement rated as very good or excellent; 70% with carisoprodol versus 45% with diazepam; pain on 100 mm visual analogue scale: 58 mm with carisoprodol versus 48 mm with diazepam; P values not reported in the review)

 Carisoprodol was more effective than diazepam in overall relief of acute LBP (70% vs. 45%)